Affiliate links on Android Authority may earn us a commission. Learn more.

 Tile released its Scan and Secure feature.
 You can use it by downloading the Tile app.
 You won’t need to sign in or create an account.
 Simply open the app, and you’ll see a Scan feature in the top-right corner.
 Go into it and then select Scan and Secure.
 Just follow instructions, and you’ll know if an unknown Tile is following you when driving or walking.

 In the case of AirTags, Apple will automatically tell you if an unknown AirTag is following you around, given you’re using an iOS device.
-If you have an Android phone, you can download Tracker Detect and use it to find out if someone is tracking your location using an AirTag.
+If you have an Android phone, it will also let you know if a tracker is following you.
+I actually get this notification on my Android phone all the time (I use both platforms), and it’s getting quite annoying.
+If your phone doesn’t do this automatically, you can download Apple’s Tracker Detect app from the Play Store.

 Tile vs AirTag: Which is best?

 As it usually goes with these comparisons, the answer is relative to your needs and wants.
-Those using Android will have no option but to go with Tile, which offers great trackers.
+Those using Android will have no option but to go with Tile, which offers great trackers, because AirTags don’t work on Android.
 In addition, Tile offers different form factors that can prove to be more convenient depending on what you want to track.
 Additionally, their range is significantly better.

 If you don’t care for the different designs and have an iPhone, you should definitely consider going with AirTag for your tracking needs.
 They work seamlessly with iOS, you won’t need any third-party apps, and Apple offers a significantly better network.
 Unlike most other Apple products, AirTags are pretty competitive in pricing, and some might argue they offer better value than Tile’s alternatives.